 Make the lack of business and marketplace knowledge and the right experience, your biggest challenge.

-- What have you been given but you don’t realise its value.
-Reassess what advice you are being given.
+- What have you been given which you didn’t realise its value?
+Reassess what advice you are being offered.

 - How have you learned the best?
 Books, advisors, workshops, seminars and conferences, trade shows or from other businesses.

-- Know how important a regular Business Health Check is and what to do about having them.
+- Know how vital a regular Business Health Check is and what to do about having them.

-- Most don’t know what they know – big issue knowing what you don’t know.
+- Most don’t know what they know – big issue remembering what you don’t know.

 - Gone are the days when all the knowledge you needed was passed down from generation to generation.